abhishek1235/archetypes/backbase-mashupservices-archetype/README.md

 # Archetype backbase-mashupservices-archetype

-Version **5.4.2.2**
+Version **5.5.0.0**

 ##Overview
-This archetype allows you to customize Backbase Mashup Services according to your specific needs.
+This archetype allows you to run and customize Standalone Backbase Mashup Services according to your specific needs.
 We are basically creating a standard Maven WAR overlay of Standalone Backbase Mashup Services WAR.
 More info on how WAR overlay works you can find [here](http://maven.apache.org/plugins/maven-war-plugin/overlays.html).

 The archetype is currently pre-configured for Jetty and Tomcat 7.
 One can easily switch from Tomcat 7 to Tomcat 6 by changing a single line within the POM file.
 It also contains all necessery scripts and configuration files required for forther configuration changes.

 Backbase Mashup Services is not using database, therefore no database configurations are supplied.

-The reason why you would want to create your own version of Mashup Services and therefore use this archetype is if you need to use Standalone Mashup Services and develop customizations on top of it.
-Most common reason for customizations is creation of custom filters, data providers and transformers and this is covered in [Developing for Mashup Services](https://my.backbase.com/doc-center/manuals/portal/devd_cuma.html) part of Mashup Services documentation.
+The reason why you would want to use Standalone Mashup Services and therefore use this archetype is if you want to run this module in a standalone JVM separate from Portal Foundation.

 ##Usage
 Follow the steps below to get started with this archetype.
-Some of these steps refer to [Backbase Development Setup](https://my.backbase.com/doc-center/manuals/portal/inst_devl.html) or [Install Mashup Services](https://my.backbase.com/doc-center/manuals/portal/inst_inst_ptc.html).
+Some of these steps refer to [Development Setup](https://my.backbase.com/resources/documentation/portal/devd_mave.html) or [Install Mashup Services Stand-Alone](https://my.backbase.com/resources/documentation/portal/inst_tcat.html#inst_tcat_mash).
 You should get familiar with these topics before you start using this archetype.

 1. Configure your Maven installation to include the Backbase extensions repository by editing the settings.xml file located in the .m2 folder.
     <pre>```